Canadian-Light-Source/sgmdata/docs/Load.md

 -----

 ### Description:
->You can find your data in the SGMLive database by using the SGMQuery module (when using the [SGM JupyterHub]( https://sgm-hub.lightsource.ca) ).
+>You can find your data in the SGMLive database by using the SGMQuery module (when using the CLS HPC & OPIs ).
 The following documentation details the keywords that you can use to customize your search.

 ### Keywords: